Q: Is it legal for my employer to read emails I send on my work computer?

 Q: Can an employer exclude a job applicant from consideration based on a prior criminal arrest or conviction record?

-A: The Equal Employment Opportunity Commission frowns on using criminal background checks to determine employment eligibility unless the background information is job related and consistent with business necessity.
+A: The Equal Employment Opportunity Commission frowns on using criminal background checks to determine employment eligibility unless the background information is job-related and consistent with business necessity.
+This is because many criminal background checks would disproportionately impact individuals based on their race, sex, national origin or other protected classification.
 The EEOC suggests that employers determine, before listing a job, whether any particular crime would act as a deterrent to hiring for the job, and then individually assess an applicant’s situation, considering such factors as the seriousness of the offense and the length of time since conviction, before excluding anyone.
+That said, it is not automatically illegal for an employer to use a job applicant's criminal record as a factor in hiring, and an applicant fighting such a policy would still need to prove that the policy discriminates against him or her based on a protected category, such as race or sex.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Maryellen Reash, of Reash Law Offices in Columbus.
+It was originally prepared by attorney Maryellen Reash, of Reash Law Offices in Columbus, and updated by attorney Jeff Vardaro of the Gittes Law Group in Columbus.